Ahmed Gaddaf al-Dam

-Ahmed Gaddaf al-Dam (أحمد قذاف الدم; born 1952) is the cousin and aide of former Libyan leader Muammar Gaddafi.
-He is Libya's former Special Envoy to Egypt and a leading figure of the Gaddafi regime.
-He was a key member of Gaddafi's inner circle.
+Ahmed Gaddaf al-Dam (أحمد قذاف الدم; born 1952) is a cousin and former aide of erstwhile Libyan leader Muammar Gaddafi.
+He is Libya's former Special Envoy to Egypt and was a leading figure of the Gaddafi regime and a key member of Gaddafi's inner circle.

 Biography

 Early life

 Born to a Libyan father and an Egyptian mother in Marsa Matruh in Egypt, Gaddaf al-Dam was educated in military academies and schools in the United Kingdom (where he was classmates with current Egyptian President Abdel Fattah el-Sisi), Turkey, and Pakistan.
-His maternal uncles live in the Beheira Governorate in Egypt, and they are from the Ben Ali tribes, which are tribes located historically in the areas near the Egypt–Libya border.
-He was a cousin of Muammar Gaddafi and Said Gaddaf al-Dam, a brigadier general who was described as the second most powerful person in Libya during the 1980s.
+His maternal uncles live in the Beheira Governorate in Egypt, and they are from the Awlad Ali tribe, which are tribes located historically in the areas near the Egypt–Libya border.
+He was a cousin of Muammar Gaddafi and younger brother of Said Gaddaf al-Dam, a brigadier general who was described as the second most powerful person in Libya during the 1980s.

 Career under Gaddafi

-Gaddaf al-Dam had a role in Gaddafi's security services and served as a personal representative of Muammar Gaddafi in his relations with foreign heads of state.
+Gaddaf al-Dam had a role in Gaddafi's security services, commanding Gaddafi's security battalion in Tobruk, and served as a personal representative of Muammar Gaddafi in his relations with foreign heads of state.
 He was instrumental in funneling Libyan cash and weapons to anti-apartheid activists in South Africa and Robert Mugabe's movement against white minority rule in Zimbabwe.
 He later served as Libya's envoy to Egypt and resided in an apartment in the island of Zamalek, which he returned to after the end of the Libyan Civil War.

 Libyan Civil War and flight to Egypt

 In February 2011, Gaddaf al-Dam fled to Egypt shortly after the start of the civil war.
 Initially, he claimed he had defected, declaring that he was "resigning from all official duties as a means of protest against the way the Libyan crisis was being handled."
 However, he took a more neutral stance mere weeks later and was sighted in Damascus, fueling speculation that his defection was a ruse to run a secret mission to Syria.

 As one of several high-profile Gaddafi loyalists living in Egypt, he was pursued by the new Libyan government and Interpol since the end of the war.
-In March 2013, after Egyptian police surrounded his home in Cairo and clashed with his guards, Gaddaf al-Dam was arrested by Egyptian authorities on charges of forging official government.
+In March 2013, after Egyptian police surrounded his home in Cairo and clashed with his guards, Gaddaf al-Dam was arrested by Egyptian authorities on charges of forging official government documents.
 He was acquitted after his lawyers argued that he held an Egyptian passport due to his mother and that he had defected from Gaddafi due to his objection to the killing of protesters.